-- Begin to look for ways you continue to build that habit -- such as movies, TV shows, magazines, football games, or internet porn and stop feeding it to your brain (read My Husband Looks At Porn to learn more).
+- Begin to look for ways you continue to reinforce that habit -- such as movies, TV shows, magazines, football games, or internet porn and stop feeding it to your brain (read My Husband Looks At Porn to learn more).

 - Accept and get comfortable with the fact that it is natural to notice attractive women.
 The goal here is not to eliminate noticing, but rather how often you look and for how long.

-Hopefully this gives some understanding why men look at other women.
+Hopefully this gives some understanding as to why men look at other women.
 If you’re a man who can't stop looking at other women, working with a counselor for men will give you additional steps you can take to change your behavior.
 Many of us men have learned how to stop looking at other women and with help, you can too.

 Looking for More?
 Check Out These Articles

 - Money Can't Buy The Happiness Therapy For Men Can

 - Stress Management For Men Who Have Stress

 - Most Men Like To Look At Porn And I Want To Know Why